 On the distinction of this collection, the editor notes: ‘We have followed an arrangement distinguished from past attempts at demarcations along themes and convenient publication periods.

-The objective is ‘to present a wide list of readable materials that will appeal to audience from whatever academic levels and nationalities they may come.’
+The objective is to present a wide list of readable materials that will appeal to audience from wider academic levels and nationalities.

 OPULICHE is a work of biographical fiction by Igbo proverbs author and poet Pauline Kanene Davids.